bluerosetechnologies/Fullt-Stack-Developer-Assignment/README.md

 - Your code should be uploaded on GitHub/ BitBucket or any Git Repository with Public access.
 - Use of SCSS/LESS will have extra points.
 - Unit tests is required
+- API Collection should be available
+- Follow security standards.

 **Coding Guidelines**
 - Before you start with the assignment, please note down our common minimum requirements.